jbush001/NyuziProcessor/README.md

     sudo apt-get install gcc g++ python perl emacs openjdk-7-jdk gtkwave imagemagick libsdl2-dev

+You must be on Ubuntu 14.10 or later to get the proper version of verilator.
+This requires the [universe](https://help.ubuntu.com/community/Repositories/Ubuntu) repository to be enabled.

+    sudo apt-get verilator

-Some package managers do have verilator, but the version is pretty old.
-Bug fixes in more recent versions are necessary for this to run correctly, so you may need to build it manually (typing `verilator --version` will indicate if your version is correct)
+Bug  fixes in more recent versions of verilator are necessary for this to run correctly, so

 ### MacOS